eikehmueller/ma32070/solutions/exercise_python/Solution.md

 integral = float(np.sum(Is))
 ```

 We convert the result to the native Python `float` type.
-In fact, this approach is not ideal, since for large $n$ the list `Is` is constructed and stored explicitly in memory, while we only need to accumulate its value.
+In fact, this approach is not ideal, since for large $n$ the list `Is` is constructed and stored explicitly in memory, while we only need to inspect one element at a time and add it to the sum.
 To avoid this, one could use a [generator expression](https://docs.python.org/3/reference/expressions.html#generator-expressions).
 This is achieved by replacing the square brackets `[`,`]` in the definition of `Is` with round brackets `(`, `)`:

 ```Python
 Is = ( self._integrate(f, self._a + j * h, self._a + (j + 1) * h) for j in range(self._n) )